aijadugar/fermes/README.md

-# Growing/farming agent — backend
+# Fermes Agent by Mireye

-Backend API for an agent that helps anyone growing something: whether a site is suitable to grow on, and finding nearby suppliers/warehouses/dealers/buyers.
+Fermes helps anyone growing something: whether a site is suitable to grow on, and finding nearby suppliers/warehouses/dealers/buyers.
-Frontend (three.js) attaches separately via the HTTP API.

-Verified: `npm install`, `npm test` (19/19 passing), and a live boot with real curl hits against `/health`, `/ready`, and `/v1/agent/message` all ran successfully during development of this project — not just claimed.

 ## Stack
 - **Sarvam AI** — chat completions (`sarvam-105b`, tool-calling) for reasoning,